rosariogomezcor/fancy-auth/README.md

 # fancy-auth
-Simple but fancy auth app with passport package
+Simple but fancy auth app in Node.js  with Passport package.